 I must admit that we messengers here in Heaven are curious about this glorious Gospel that the Son of God brought about to solve the problem of redemption.
 We all desire to look into these things on a regular basis but can never appreciate them in the same way a human that personally receives the gift of eternal life can (1 Pet 1:12).

 Another reason the Son of God was made one of you rather than one of us was so that Jesus could be a “merciful and faithful high priest” (Heb 2:17).
-As the God-man, He even experiences that temptations that you face as part of a sin-cursed world.
-The only difference is that He never once caved-in to those tests.
+As the God-man, He even experiences the temptations that you face as part of a sin-cursed world.
+The only difference is that He never once caved into those tests.
 Also, having gone through those challenges as the God-man enables Him to be a sympathetic helper to those who come to Him (Heb 2:18).

-It was a rare privilege for me to be part of the company of heavenly host that responded with a chorus of praise to God the night that the shepherds on the hillside were told that their Savior was born (Lk 2:14).
-“Glory to God in the highest, and on earth peace, good will toward men.”
-On that night, like never before, God was glorified and man received God’s good will.
+It was a rare privilege for me to be part of the company of heavenly hosts that responded with a chorus of praise to God the night that the shepherds on the hillside were told that their Savior was born (Lk 2:14).
+“Glory to God in the highest, and on earth peace, goodwill toward men.”
+On that night, like never before, God was glorified and the man received God’s goodwill.
 God and man could now be reconciled.
 (Eph 2:13) “But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.”

 God was doing the sanctifying work, mankind was being sanctified, and the result is all could be one (Heb 2:11).
 The family of God was restored.
 Humans could now be brothers with one another and with the Son of God.
 Jn 1:12 “as many as received him, to them gave he power to become the sons of God, even to them that believe on his name”